technoidentity/devfractal/resources/java/interview/pre-interview/set-3.md

+1. Generally `HashMap::get` is faster than `TreeMap::get`.
+True?

+Answer: True

+2. In Java, is it possible to allocate objects on the stack?

+Answer: No

-1. Assuming `createArray` is implemented the following way
+3. Assuming `createArray` is implemented the following way

 ```
 public static void createArray(Integer[] arr, int size) {